Ahb98/rocket-ship/Spark_4_2.md

 - Whether a delete should remove the record
 - How duplicate events should be handled
 - How to process events arriving out of order
-- How to guarantee exactly-once processing
+- How to guarantee exactly once processing

 Much of this logic has traditionally been implemented manually.